josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🪖_what_training_is_for.md

 - how commanders make decisions;
 - how long another element actually takes;
 - what information another team needs;
-- when someone is becoming overloaded;
+- when somebody is becoming overloaded;
 - how equipment behaves around other equipment;
 - how logistics interacts with manoeuvre;
-- how medical activity affects tempo.
+- how medical activity affects tempo;
+- what happens when communications degrade;
+- how somebody responds when the plan goes wrong.

 Much of this is not simply written knowledge.